 Joy joined Wheeler Kearns Architects in 1998 and became a principal in 2006.
-She has worked on numerous residential and institutional projects including an adaptive reuse and expansion project for the Marwen foundation, a not-for-proﬁt arts organization that provides free art classes to students in Chicago.
+She has worked on numerous residential and institutional projects including an adaptive reuse and expansion project for Marwen, a nonprofit arts organization that provides free art classes to students in Chicago.
 The project has received several awards including a National SEED Award for Excellence in Public Interest Design and an AIA Chicago Interior Architecture Award.
-She is currently working on a new single-family residence in Chicago’s River North neighborhood.

 Joy graduated from University of Illinois with a Bachelor of Science in Architectural Studies in 1995 with University Honors and continued her education at Harvard University’s Graduate School of Design.
 She graduated with a Master of Architecture in 1998.
 While at the GSD, Joy collaborated with the University of Toronto and architect Brigitte Shim to install an exhibit of projects for Toronto’s waterfront at Toronto’s Queens Quay Terminal.
 Before graduating and joining Wheeler Kearns Architects, she interned at a number of architecture firms and worked on various projects including interior office spaces, private residences, and elementary schools.